rsoesemann/salesforce-plantuml/README.md

 # PlantUML diagram generator for Salesforce orgs

-SalesforcePlantUML is a native Force.com application that renders UML class diagrams for a given set of Apex classes or SObjects.
+SalesforcePlantUML is a native Force.com application that renders UML diagrams from your orgs metadata.
+Currently it supports ERD diagrams from your SObjects.
 The diagrams are rendered by an external declarative UML service / library called [PlantUML](http://plantuml.sourceforge.net/).

 > PlantUML is a free and open source UML tool for drawing UML diagrams from a simple and human readable text description.
 It ca be used as a stand-alone application or can be used from many different IDEs.[1]
 Dependencies for PlantUML are a Java virtual machine and an installation of Graphviz.
 To create the UML diagrams, PlantUML has a meta-language defined that allows the diagram creator to describe the UML as a series of text statements which the graphics engine translates into standard UML notation.
 The graphics engine is written in Java and is distributed in both JAR and source code form.
 [2]

-All the information required to render such diagrams is extracted via Apex code and very ugly ;) and unstable Regular Expressions.
-This should definitely be replace by code that uses the new [Tooling API](http://www.salesforce.com/us/developer/docs/api_toolingpre/index.htm).
-Feel free to collaborate.

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"